 The US Labor of Statistics recently issued a statistic that predicts every American worker will change “careers” – not jobs but careers, at least three times throughout the course of his or her professional life.
-This statistic proves there is a new career landscape out there and we need to learn how to navigate through it.
-These 5 tips will help you do just that!
+This statistic proves a new career landscape exists, and we need to learn how to navigate through it.

 1. DO be flexible & adaptable / Don’t hold on to the “dream” job syndrome

-Many companies are thinking outside the box on how to hire and maintain the right employee so it’s behooves the professional to be open to new opportunities, challenges and changes in the workforce landscape.
+Many companies are thinking outside the box on how to hire and maintain the right employee, so it behooves you to be open to new opportunities, challenges, and changes in the workforce landscape.
 For example, if you are offered a part-time job in the field and company you want to stay in, take it.
-While it might not be the ideal situation, you are one step closer to demonstrating your talent to decision makers and it’s a matter of time before you are recognized for your flexibility and willingness to adapt.
+While it might not be the ideal situation, you are one step closer to demonstrating your talent to decision-makers, and it’s a matter of time before you are recognized for your flexibility and willingness to adapt.

 2. DO dress the part at all times / DON’T get comfortable